PSA Certified: Functional API certification

 Open source API test suites are available to check compliance for PSA Functional API Certification.
 An open-source implementation of the PSA Root of Trust APIs is provided by the TrustedFirmware.org project.

+Levels

 Level 1

 The first level of security certification for PSA Certified is Level 1, aimed at chip vendors, software platforms and device manufacturers.
 The certification consists of questions, document review and an interview by one of the certification labs.
 The completed answers are accompanied with explanatory notes, checked by the certification lab.
 According to the PSA Certified website, language and mappings align with other important IoT requirements, such as standards and laws.
 These include NISTIR 8259, ETSI 303 645 and SB-327.

 Level 2

 The mid-level security certification involves testing by a security lab, focusing on source code review and the PSA Root of Trust (PSA-RoT), over the course of a month to attain the level 2 certification.
 This process focuses on carefully defined attack methods and utilizes a set evaluation methodology.
 It also ensures hardware must support PSA-RoT functions and is therefore aimed at chip vendors.

 According to Forbes, they believed Level 2 was likely to become the most common level for consumer IoT applications.